Boost Your Concentration: 7 Tips For Better Focus

-Part of what is so appealing about the Law of Attraction is that it offers a wide range of tools that increase productivity and help you to focus on the positive.
+Part of what is so appealing about the Law of Attraction is that it offers a wide range of tools that increase productivity and concentration to help you to focus on the positive.

 However, even if you’re practicing creative visualization exercises every day and steadily moving towards your goals, there are bound to be times when you struggle to focus.
-Here are seven tricks that will help you to accomplish more every day, and encourage you to make the very best of your day.
+Here are seven tricks that will help you to accomplish more every day.
+Plus, encourage you to make the very best of your day.

 1. Look At Potential Sources Of Time-Wasting